Jawid-Arabzada/Mobile-Applicaiton/README.md

-# Mobile-Applicaiton Assignments and Projects
+# Mobile-Applicaiton Development Assignments  and Projects